natecostello/van_two_point_oh/van/mechanical/propane/gas_notes.md

 If [these tanks](lpg-asme-toroidal-v8.pdf) are purchasable, it would work very well in the factory spare location.

+# Pressure Gauge
+We will use this [guage](https://www.amazon.com/dp/B01HIM6PCO?psc=1&smid=A317TR1CT4N6E9) to satisfy ABYC requirements and allow for regular system leak checks.

 ## Solenoid Cutoff Valve
 TLDR: We settled on this [24V high pressure solenoid valve](https://centuryfuelproducts.com/afc-123-24v).
 Due to its high pressure this valve can be mounted upstream of the regulator, similar to Far Out Ride's approach.
 This the only 24V high pressure capable valve we could find.
 Most 24V valves are only rated for low pressure.

+## Regulator
+Our regulator came with the tank.
+It appears to be [this](https://www.gowesty.com/product/made-in-usa/2448/lpg-gas-regulator-2-stage).
+The inlet side is 1/4 FNPT, by inspection.
+The outlet side appears to be 3/8 FNPT based on looking at [other](https://www.amazon.com/gp/product/B00KTS0QDY/) 2 stage regulators.
+Since our regulator will connect to our hose, we will need a [3/8 MNPT to 3/8 flare adapter](https://www.homedepot.com/p/Everbilt-3-8-in-Flare-x-3-8-in-MIP-Brass-Adapter-Fitting-801439/207176676).

-## Piping/Tubing
+## Piping/Hose

 We will use this [flexible hose](https://www.amazon.com/Trident-Marine-1014-3838-180-Supply-Fittings/dp/B000FQ1HEM/).
 For a van application subject to vibration, we are more comfortable with something that won't work harden or fracture.
 It is also in accordance with ABYC standards (UL listed)

-# Pressure Gauge
-We will use this [guage](https://www.amazon.com/dp/B01HIM6PCO?psc=1&smid=A317TR1CT4N6E9) to satisfy ABYC requirements and allow for regular system leak checks.

 ## Remote Fill